Celebrating 20 years

 In light of the need to meet the demand, we are shifting our emphasis to the development of teams or networks of researchers within the same university.
 To make this transition effectively, we will extend the interval between cohorts in order to focus on development of a new facet of the Leopold program.
 We will not be putting out a call for a 2019 cohort.

-During this pause between cohorts we are taking steps to co-design a franchise model with university partners.
+During this pause between cohorts we are taking steps to co-design our relationship with university partners.
 We are excited this model will allow more researchers to take advantage of the learning gained from 20 years of Leopold training and network building.
-The franchise approach will sustain Leopold’s philosophy and outcomes, but at a larger and potentially exponential scale.
+Our approach will sustain Leopold’s philosophy and outcomes, but at a larger and potentially exponential scale.

 Cultivating new networks of boundary-spanning leaders